These many years since we began to be,

 These many years.

-We are busy working to bring Algernon Charles Swinburne's "These many years since we began to be" to life through our unique musical arrangements and will have a full analysis of the poem here for you soon.
+I am busy working to bring Algernon Charles Swinburne's "These many years since we began to be" to life through some unique musical arrangements and will have a full analysis of the poem here for you later.

 Check back soon to experience how "These many years since we began to be" transforms when verse meets melody—a unique journey that makes poetry accessible, engaging, and profoundly moving in new ways.